-The sixties are a time of new beginnings – for Germany and for KfW.
+The 1960's are a time of new beginnings – for Germany and for KfW.
 Though still young, the Federal Republic of Germany is beginning to flex its economic muscles.
 The international community therefore expects it to assume increasing responsibility for development aid.
 This requires an 'implementing organisation' – and who better a partner than KfW, given its wealth of experience with foreign loans.
 Over the next few years these first international tasks evolve into a whole new business area, and a large one at that, which is legally underpinned by a reform of the Law concerning KfW.
 In 1961 KfW is legally mandated to perform development cooperation and commercial project financing.

 In development aid in the sixties, the influence of the Cold War is palpable.
 Some project decisions are based on political imperatives, for instance.
 Nonetheless, KfW always endeavours to base its loans on banking criteria, and propagates the "helping people help themselves" approach.
 It focuses on financing large-scale infrastructure projects, chiefly in the energy supply, transport and irrigation sectors.
 KfW also delivers capital support, because the developing and newly industrialising countries need money to pay for their many projects, large and small.
 KfW writes a new chapter in its own success story from the 1950s by extending loans to development banks.
 These are designed to support investment by the business sector in the countries concerned.
 In 1970 some three-quarters of all KfW promotional funds are accounted for by international projects.